-The Downtown Coordinating Council (DCC) lists an abundance of projects underway or soon to be underway to improve the appearance and beautify via streetscaping, to ease parking and add transportation, support a downtown watch group that networks all the downtown buildings and adds a foot patrol who also serves as a downtown ambassador.
+The Downtown Tula Partnership lists an abundance of projects underway or soon to be underway to improve the appearance and beautify via streetscaping, to ease parking and add transportation, support a downtown watch group that networks all the downtown buildings and adds a foot patrol who also serves as a downtown ambassador.
 Visit Downtown Tulsa Online!

-The committee provide basic cleaning and maintenance and utility services throughout the Inner-Dispersal Loop including:
+The committee provides basic cleaning and maintenance and utility services throughout the Inner-Dispersal Loop including:

 - Cleaning and removing litter and unwanted vegetation from all public streets, sidewalks and alleys within the IDL on a daily basis (approximately 3,630 cubic yards of refuse per year).